Life Insurance for State Employees: How to Calculate Your Coverage and Close the Gap

 To close the gap, employees typically combine the basic benefit with supplemental voluntary coverage through their employer.
 Some also add an individual term policy purchased on the open market.

 This guide covers four things: what coverage state employees usually receive, how to calculate what you actually need, what changes at retirement, and where the most expensive coverage gaps appear.
-Verify every figure against your state retirement system's current plan-year publications before you make a decision.
+Plan rules vary by state.
+Please verify all figures with your state retirement system's current plan-year publications.

 What Your Employer Provides